Fourth-tier Jena stun Hamburg in German Cup as Bayern progress

 BERLIN Fourth division club Carl Zeiss Jena stunned Hamburg SV 3-2 in the German Cup on Sunday, taking the scalp of the Bundesliga's former European champions to cause the biggest sensation of the competition's first round.

-On an afternoon when German champions Bayern Munich were made to rouse themselves to progress with their 3-1 win over plucky fifth league side Noettingen, with winger Arjen Robben making his return after injury, it was Carl Zeiss Jena's teenage striker Johannes Pieles who stole the headlines.
+On an afternoon when German champions Bayern Munich were made to rouse themselves to progress with a 3-1 win over plucky fifth league side Noettingen, it was Carl Zeiss Jena's teenage striker Johannes Pieles who stole the headlines.

 Hamburg, who needed a relegation playoff to remain in the Bundesliga last season, twice came back from behind only for 19 year-old Pieles to make it a red letter day for the underdogs at their Ernst-Abbe-Sportfeld home when he headed home the winner in extra time.